MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-how-report-vat.md

 ms.search.form: 321, 322, 323, 474, 475, 739, 740, 741, 742, 743, 744, 745, 746, 747, 748, 9401
 ms.date: 01/31/2022
 ms.author: bholtorf
-ms.openlocfilehash: 11d9b165c598cbb17f870044763e8b0bdca1723b
+ms.openlocfilehash: b927faed205e64088ce399a9a973d7fcea0d1eda
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: 5a02f8527faecdffcc54f9c5c70cefe8c4b3b3f4
 ms.translationtype: HT
 ms.contentlocale: en-CA
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 03/04/2022
-ms.locfileid: "8141187"
+ms.locfileid: "8383814"
 ---
 # <a name="report-vat-to-tax-authorities"></a>Report GST/HST to Tax Authorities

 This topic describes the reports in [!INCLUDE[prod_short](includes/prod_short.md)] that you can use to submit information about GST/HST amounts for sales and purchases to tax authorities in your region.
+Depending on the specific country, the reports may include specific information, or there might be additional reports that you must submit.
+Check the articles for your country in the [Local Functionality](about-localization.md) section.

-You can use the following reports :
+You can use the following built-in reports:

-* The **EC Sales List** European Community (EC) Sales List report lists the value added tax (VAT) amounts that you have collected for sales to VAT-registered customers in the European Union (EU) countries.
+* The **EC Sales List** report

+    The European Community (EC) Sales List report lists the GST/HST (GST/HST) amounts that you have collected for sales to GST/HST-registered customers in the European Union (EU) countries.
-* The **GST/HST Return** report includes GST/HST for sales and purchases to customers and from vendors in all countries that use GST/HST.
+* The **GST/HST Return** report

+    The GST/HST Return report includes GST/HST for sales and purchases to customers and from vendors in all countries that use GST/HST.

 In both cases, GST/HST is calculated based on the GST/HST posting setup and the GST/HST posting groups that you have set up.